Crossover distributions at the edge of the rarefaction fan: The fluctuation characterization for two-sided Bernoulli WASEP and KPZ

 \begin{definition} The Airy$_2$ process is defined in terms of finite dimensional distributions as

-where $\chi_s(X_k,x) = \mathbf{1}_{[x>s_k]}$, and $K_{\mathcal{A}_2}$ is the extended Airy kernel:
+where $\chi_s(X_k,x) = \mathbf{1}_{[x>s_k]}$, and $K_{\mathcal{A}_2}$ is the extended Airy kernel

 The Airy$_2$ process was discovered in the PNG model~\cite{PS}.
-It is a stationary process with one-point distribution given by the GUE Tracy-Widom distribution $F_{\mathrm{GUE}}$~\cite{TW0}.
+It is a stationary process with one-point distribution given by the GUE Tracy--Widom distribution $F_{\mathrm{GUE}}$~\cite{TW0}.
 An integral representation of $K_{\mathcal{A}_2}$ can be found in Proposition~2.3 of~\cite{JDTASEP}; another form is in Definition 21 of~\cite{BFS09} in the $M=0$ case.

-We denote by $\mathcal{A}_{2\to {\rm BM}}$ the transition process from Airy$_2$ to Brownian Motion.
+We denote by $\mathcal{A}_{2\to\mathrm{BM}}$ the transition process from Airy$_2$ to Brownian motion.
 It is defined in terms of finite dimensional distributions as

-where $K_{\mathcal{A}_{2\to {\rm BM}}}$ is the rank-one perturbation $K_{\mathcal{A}_2}$:
+where $K_{\mathcal{A}_{2\to\mathrm{BM}}}$ is the rank-one perturbation $K_{\mathcal{A}_2}$,

-This transition process was derived in~\cite{SI04} and was shown to arise in TASEP at the edge of the rarefaction fan in \cite{CFP}.
+This transition process was derived in~\cite{SI04} and was shown to arise in TASEP at the edge of the rarefaction fan in~\cite{CFP}.
 An integral representation of the kernel can be found in~\cite{BFS09}, Definition 21, in the $m=1$ case.
-For $m=1$ this formula corresponds with the distribution $F_1$ of \cite{BBP}.
+For $m=1$ this formula corresponds with the distribution $F_1$ of~\cite{BBP}.

-The definition of the process for equilibrium TASEP, $\mathcal{A}_{\rm eq}$, is quite intricate and is given in~\cite{BFP} where it is actually called the $\mathcal{A}_{\rm{stat}}$ process.
-Its joint distributions is the right hand side of equation (1.9) in~\cite{BFP}. \end{definition}
+The definition of the process for equilibrium TASEP, $\mathcal {A}_{\mathrm{eq}}$, is quite intricate and is given in~\cite{BFP} where it is actually called the $\mathcal{A}_{\mathrm{stat}}$ process.
+Its joint distributions is the right-hand side of equation (1.9) in~\cite{BFP}. \end{definition}